In this article you will find:

 Are men quicker to decide?

 - One can risk the thesis that if a user spends more than a few minutes in our store, he or she is really seriously interested in making a purchase.
-It is worth identifying such people on an ongoing basis and forging iron while hot, e.g. by displaying them a pop up with an additional incentive using a retargeting application," suggests Łukasz Kozłowski of Shopera, adding that it should not be a reminder, but a message with a real benefit. - Internet users buy consciously.
+It is worth identifying such people on an ongoing basis and forging iron while it's hot, e.g. by displaying them a pop up with an additional incentive using a retargeting application," suggests Łukasz Kozłowski of Shoper, adding that it should not be a reminder, but a message with a real benefit. - Internet users buy consciously.
 They read product descriptions, compare similar models and prices in other stores.
 This longer time also consists of choosing a delivery method or payment method.
 Sellers should not so much shorten this procedure as simplify it, so that buyers do not get distracted along the way.
 The conclusions of the analysis we did at Shoper coincide with research conducted by analysts from Google.
-These studies show that the decision to buy is often made quite a lot before entering a store (whether online or traditional).
-In the store itself, only the execution of this decision takes place. - notes Shopera's expert.
+These studies show that the decision to buy is often made quite a lot before entering the store (whether online or traditional).
+In the store itself, only the execution of this decision takes place. - notes the expert Shoper.

 Men aged 35-44 are the fastest at shopping.
 Their average visit that ends with the purchase of products takes 13 minutes and 46 seconds.
 The longest shopping time (19 minutes 32 seconds) was recorded in the group of men over 65.
 For women, the statistic has a very similar distribution, although for almost every age group the average visit time is tens of seconds longer than for men (for example, for shopping ladies aged 25-34 it is 15 minutes and 23 seconds, and 14 minutes and 34 seconds for men).